Purchasing process duration

 to the applicant’sspouse).

 4. Open a bank account

-- copy of an electricity bill (translated into Greek or English); and
+- A copy of any utility bill to prove the applicant’s address (translated into Greek or English);

-- certificate confirming that the investor has a registered telephone number (translated into Greek or English).
+- A certificate to prove the applicant has a registered telephone number (translated into Greek or English);

 For large transactions, the bank can request fund clearance certificates.

 The buyer transfers the funds covering all purchase costs to the Greek bank account.
 The buyer can transfer funds for the purchase directly from a Russian bank account, but a Greek bank account will still be needed in the future to pay taxes, management company fees and utilities.

 - VAT of 24% VAT on the property purchase if its construction permit was issued after January 1, 2006.

 - Ownership transfer tax of 3.09% of the property value for properties built before 2006.